Modern Warfare in test with rating

 Supporting on edges and corners proves to be very effective.

-On the opposite side are renegade Russian military forces that dominate Urzikstan and a terrorist group that wants to free Urzikstan from foreign intervention by any means necessary.
+On the opposite side are renegade Russian military forces that Urzikstan and a terrorist group that wants to free Urzikstan from foreign intervention by any means necessary.
 Both parties therefore logically fight each other – and this results in a field of tension in which friend and foe are often almost indistinguishable.
 An exciting starting point?
 Definitely.

 At times, Call of Duty: Modern Warfare even manages to illustrate the horrors of this modern war in a comprehensible way.
 In combat, our and the enemy’s people often don’t wear uniforms: If you accidentally hit civilians or colleagues, you directly collect the Game Over.
 And this happens often.
 Especially during a bomb attack on London’s Piccadilly Circus, this creates a enormous panic and tension.
 But this momentum evaporates as soon as it dawns on us how mechanically the developers stage the same provocations over and over again.